uselagoon/lagoon-cli/docs/commands/lagoon_deploy_promote.md

 ### Options

 ```
-      --buildvar strings     Add one or more build variables to deployment (--buildvar KEY1=VALUE1 [--buildvar KEY2=VALUE2])
+      --buildvar stringArray   Add one or more build variables to deployment (--buildvar KEY1=VALUE1 [--buildvar KEY2=VALUE2])
   -d, --destination string     Destination environment name to create
   -h, --help                   help for promote
       --returnData             Returns the build name instead of success text
   -s, --source string          Source environment name to use as the base to deploy from
 ```

 ### Options inherited from parent commands